Web Analytics

 Walk the Futures is part of an international research project led by researcher and futures facilitator, Suzanne Whitby.
 This project is part of her work at the Vrije Universiteit Amsterdam.

-A long-time resident of Innsbruck, Suzanne explores how citizens can actively contribute to creating hopeful, sustainable futures in the context of climate change, geopolitical shifts, AI, and social and environmental challenges, and whether formats like Walk the Futures can support that work.
+A long-time resident of Innsbruck, Suzanne explores how citizens can actively contribute to creating hopeful, sustainable futures in the context of social and environmental challenges, climate change, geopolitical shifts, and AI, and whether formats like Walk the Futures can support that work.

 :